goodreasonai/nichey/README.md

 ## Contributing

 Please do look at the open issues and consider constributing!
 This software is completely free and open source.
 You can create your own GUI wrappers or contribute core API functionality.
-For dev environement setup, refer below.
+For dev environment setup, refer below.
 Otherwise, see [CONTRIUBTING.md](./CONTRIBUTING.md)

 Make a virtual environment and install the dev dependencies: